larntz/devops-practical/README.md

 NOTE: Nodes __must__ be removed in reverse order (highest nubmered nodes first).
 You __must__ run the remove-node.yaml playbook for each node you intend to remove before running the terraform command.

+### helper scripts

+There are a few help scripts used during development.
+They are only intended for testing purposes, and not production quality.

+- `bootstrap-project.sh`: this script can be run after step 3 of the [prebuild steps](#prebuild-steps).
+It will clone the kubespray repo, install a python venv and all python requirements, and install terraform, packer, helm, and kubectl on the host system.
+- `create-cluster.sh`: this script will run the remainig build steps.
+At completion the cluster will be provisioned and the application will be installed and running.
+NOTE: customize terraform variables and helm values before running this step.
+- `destroy-cluster.sh`: this script will tear down the cluster vms, support libvirt resources, and delete configuration files created during deployment.

 ### screenshots